 1. Worn out struts and shock

 Among many reasons behind unusual noises coming out of your cars while you turn them, worn out struts and shocks occupy the first place.
-If you notice any sort of noise coming out of your car while turning it anyway along with bumping or bouncing, it is a major possibility that your struts and shocks are no longer in good working condition.
+If you notice any sort of noise coming out of your car while turning it along with bumping or bouncing, it is a major possibility that your struts and shocks are no longer in good working condition.

 2. Dry jounce bushing

 Dry jounce bushing tends to be another prime reason behind such noises.
-The jounce bushing located on the front strut of your car gets dry and barren after some time and produces groaning and creaking sort of sounds as soon as you turn your steering on either side.
+The jounce bushing located on the front strut of your car gets dry and barren after some time and produces groaning and creaking sorts of sounds as soon as you turn your steering on either side.
 This problem can be fixed by consulting a technician or lubricating.

 3. Bad belt/ bad power steering rack/van pump

 Sometimes you may experience whining sort of sounds coming out your car while turning on low speed.
-This is usually due to a bad belt, bad power steering rack or van pump.
+This is usually due to a bad belt, bad power steering rack or bad van pump.

 4. Worn our tie rods

-Tie rods are another reason for creaking and clunking sort of noises being produced from your car as soon as you turn it.
+Tie rods are another reason for creaking and clunking sorts of noises being produced from your car as soon as you turn it.
 Tie rods are a very important part of the car.
 These are the connecting rods between the steering wheel and a steering rack that are responsible for implementing the effect of your turn to the tires.